-The private tour will also bring you to the central market in Athens, where you can visit the fish and meat market; you will get ample of time to take numerous pictures there, since the themes are various and depict the Greek culture and habits.
+The private tour will also bring you to the central market in Athens, where you can visit the fish and meat market; you will get ample time to take numerous pictures there since the themes are various and depict the Greek culture and habits.

 Join Athens Tour Greece and enjoy one of the most memorable experiences of your life with this photography tour in the city of Athens of today and yesterday.